Aerial view of Tanguar Haor with tourists swimming in emerald green water beside a traditional wooden boat in Sylhet.

 Q. What makes this tour different from a standard Sylhet trip?

 Most tours focus on 1–2 locations.
-This journey combines: Tea estates of Srimangal Rainforest and wildlife; Cultural villages (Khasi & Manipuri); Scenic rivers like Jaflong; and Remote wetlands of Tanguar Haor.
+This journey combines Tea estates in the Srimangal Rainforest and wildlife, cultural villages (Khasi & Manipuri), scenic rivers like Jaflong, and Remote wetlands of Tanguar Haor.
 It’s a complete north-east Bangladesh experience, not just sightseeing.

 Q. What type of accommodation is used?